loda-lang/loda-lang.github.io/list6.markdown

 * [A319127](https://oeis.org/A319127) ([program](/edit/?oeis=319127)): Crossing number of the complete bipartite graph K_ 6,n .
 * [A319128](https://oeis.org/A319128) ([program](/edit/?oeis=319128)): Interleave n*(3*n - 2), 3*n^2 + n - 1, n=0,0,1,1, ... .
 * [A319158](https://oeis.org/A319158) ([program](/edit/?oeis=319158)): Given an equilateral triangular grid with side n, containing n(n+1)/2 points, a(n) is the minimal number of points to be selected, such that any equilateral triangle of points will include at least one of the selection, if the triangle has the same orientation as the grid.
+* [A319159](https://oeis.org/A319159) ([program](/edit/?oeis=319159)): Given an equilateral triangular grid with side n, containing n(n+1)/2 points, a(n) is the minimal number of points to be selected, such that any equilateral triangle of points will include at least one of the selection.
 * [A319170](https://oeis.org/A319170) ([program](/edit/?oeis=319170)): Triangular numbers of the form 2..21..1; n_times 2 followed with n_times 1; n >= 1.
 * [A319210](https://oeis.org/A319210) ([program](/edit/?oeis=319210)): a(n) = phi(n^2 - 1)/2 where phi is A000010.
 * [A319258](https://oeis.org/A319258) ([program](/edit/?oeis=319258)): a(n) = 1 + 2*3 + 4 + 5*6 + 7 + 8*9 + 10 + 11*12 + ... + (up to n).